mohamedamrr13/MugLife/README.md

-# drinks_app
+# MugLife

-A new Flutter project.
+A Flutter App That Allows Users To Buy Their Favourite Drinks.

 ## Getting Started